itsmerims/MSW-Badminton-App/README.md

 - **Styling**: Tailwind CSS + ShadCN UI
 - **Icons**: Lucide React
 - **Animations**: Tailwind CSS Animate + Custom Transitions

+## 💾 Data Persistence
+All application data (players, sessions, matches, courts, fees, payment methods) is stored in the browser's **localStorage**.
+This means:
+- **No internet required** — works completely offline
+- **No accounts needed** — open the app and start managing immediately
+- **Data stays on your device** — clear browser storage to reset
+- **Auto-save throughout** — inputs persist automatically as you type

 ---
 *Built with ❤️ by Rims for MSW Badminton Community.*